 Now it is time for the toughest but most useful part of the feedback letter: providing constructive criticism.

 When approaching this part, it is helpful to remember the ultimate goal: to provide feedback that is actually useful and will help a candidate improve for the future.
-Blanket statements like ‘not enough experience’ or ‘weak design skills’ are not actionable and can feel condescending.
+Blanket statements like ‘insufficient experience’ or ‘weak design skills’ are not actionable and can feel condescending.

-Instead, focus on citing clear examples that illustrate not just where the candidate fell short, but why it matters to you and how they could make a stronger showing in the future.
+Instead, focus on citing clear examples that illustrate where the candidate fell short, why it matters to you, and how they could make a stronger showing in the future.
 For example, ‘this role requires a heavy amount of interfacing with clients without oversight from management, so we are looking for someone with more than one or two years of client-facing experience.’
-This tells the candidate that it is not just about putting in more time at their job, but specifically focusing on client-facing activities and opportunities to show leadership in this area.
+This tells the candidate that it is not just about putting in more time at their job but specifically focusing on client-facing activities and opportunities to show leadership in this area.

-When delivering constructive criticism, in most cases you will want to keep it tied to tangible skills and the content of the interview rather than citing things that could be perceived as subjective, like ‘you came across as nervous.’
-Or, you could spin this kind of feedback into more actionable terms, like ‘this role requires negotiating a lot of high-pressure, high-stakes situations and we got the sense that you might not have dealt with many of these situations yet.
+When delivering constructive criticism, in most cases, you will want to keep it tied to tangible skills and the interview content rather than citing things that could be perceived as subjective, like ‘you came across as nervous.’
+Or, you could spin this kind of feedback into more actionable terms, like ‘this role requires negotiating a lot of high-pressure, high-stakes situations, and we got the sense that you might not have dealt with many of these situations yet.
 Building on this skill could make you a stronger candidate in the future.’

 Do not compare

 Sometimes, the simple fact is that a candidate was great, but another one was even better.
-Or perhaps they checked all the boxes on paper, but when you conducted face-to-face interviews someone else materialized as a stronger culture fit.
+Or perhaps they checked all the boxes on paper, but someone else materialized as a stronger culture fit when you conducted face-to-face interviews.
 Whatever the case may be, do not fall into the trap of making ‘we had a stronger candidate’ the only explanation you give a rejected candidate.

-While they might appreciate knowing they were beaten out by someone with more experience/more specific skills/what have you, this knowledge is not beneficial and can lead to frustration on the candidate’s part (and, in turn, a negative candidate experience).
-Instead, keep the majority of your feedback focused on this individual and how he or she can become a stronger candidate.
+While they might appreciate knowing they were beaten out by someone with more experience/specific skills/what have you, this knowledge is not beneficial and can lead to frustration on the candidate’s part (and, in turn, a negative candidate experience).
+Instead, keep most of your feedback focused on this individual and how he or she can become a stronger candidate.

 Offer next steps